My Mom’s Legacy (Diana Greguska)

 (Sift together dry ingredients very well)

-Add 12 eggs, one at a time, into dry mixture alternately until moist, and then add more dry mixture until all used.
-Add one teaspoon anise extract and 4 teaspoons of vanilla.
-Then add 1 lb of roasted almonds, mix very thoroughly by hand.
+Add 12 eggs, one at a time, into a dry mixture alternately until moist, and then add more dry mixture until all used.
+Add one teaspoon of anise extract and 4 teaspoons of vanilla.
+Then add 1 lb of roasted almonds, and mix very thoroughly by hand.
 Cover everything with a plastic bag and store it in the refrigerator overnight.

-Next day, put flour on the breadboard, take a hand full of the dough and roll by hand it into the shape of a 16×3 inch long roll.
-Turn oven on to 350 degrees and grease 3 cookie sheets.
+The next day, put flour on the breadboard, take a handful of the dough, and roll by hand it into the shape of a 16×3 inch long roll.
+Turn the oven on to 350 degrees and grease three cookie sheets.
 (Bake two rolls on each cookie sheet at a time)

 After they are baked, place them on a cooling rack.
 Slice them diagonally carefully, while warm, about 1 inch wide.
 Cool thoroughly and put into gigantic popcorn tin lined with a plastic bag. ~ Bill Greguska

 July 21, 2016

 That is if they were both still alive.
 In a way, they both are still alive to me.
-I think and talk about them both, a little more my mom, but my dad, too, since he taught me a lot about work and tried to install the value of integrity in me.
+I think and talk about them both, a little more than my mom, but my dad, too, since he taught me a lot about work and tried to install the value of integrity in me.

 Each night before I go to bed, I turn off the lights in the living room that automatically starts up my mom’s photo machine, so I hear her say to me, “You’re a Good son.”
 When I hear her voice and the lights are out, it is almost like she is right there with me for a brief second.
 It has been a year and a half now, but to me, she still is alive by how she taught me certain things around the kitchen, such as cooking and baking.
 I will never forget the joyful laugh, which was always so contagious.
 I do miss taking care of her. ~ Bill Greguska